markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

     #. when HTCondor-G is restarted (specifically, whenever the
        *condor\_gridmanager* is restarted)

-    If the expression evaluates to ``True``, then any previous submission to the grid universe will be forgotten and this job will be submitted again as a fresh submission to the grid universe.
+    If the expression evaluates to True, then any previous submission to the grid universe will be forgotten and this job will be submitted again as a fresh submission to the grid universe.
 This may be useful if there is a desire to give up on a previous submission and try again.
 Note that this may result in the same job running more than once.
 Do not treat this operation lightly.

  globus\_rsl = <RSL-string>
     Used to provide any additional Globus RSL string attributes which